Mohamedelmasslouhi/wai-intro-wcag/content/docs.md

 # In the footer below:
 # Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
 # Translate the other words below, including "Date:" and "Editor:"
 # Translate the Working Group name.
-Leave the Working Group acronym in English.
+Leave the Working Group acronym in arabic.
 # Do not change the dates in the footer below.
 footer: >
    <p><strong>Date:</strong> Updated 17 November 2022.
 First published July 2005.</p>